Is it cheaper to build or buy a house in South Africa?

 3. The cost of services

 Water, electricity, roads and sewerage are essential to civilised society.
 If you decide to build a new house, you will need to consider the cost of connecting that house to the above services that we all need.
-Procompare can help you get up to 6 different quotes from local professionals that will make your life a little easier.
+Procompare can help you find trustworthy local professionals that will make your life a little easier.

 4. Contractors, materials and inspections